dckc/finquick/README.md

     $ echo 601.... con... sekret | secret-tool store --label='My Discover' protocol OFX object disc1

-Then make the OFX webkey:
+Then use the Settings tab in the budget web UI.
+Again, what happens underneath is we make the OFX webkey:

     $ discover=@`node server -make ofxies.makeOFX discover protocol=OFX object=disc1 | tail -1`

-Again, we can test access from the command line:
+We can test access from the command line:

     $ node server -post $discover fetch